cis3296f24/gameroomgdx/SaveStateSequence.md

 ```

 The above sequence diagram details the process of creating a save state.
 The user hits
-the save button in the puase manu and the game manager will write the current fen to a new file.
+the save button in the pause manu and the game manager will write the current fen to a new file.